mautic/developer-documentation-new/docs/plugins/integrations/sync.rst

 ------

+.. vale off

-Registering the Integration for the sync engine
+Registering the Integration for the Sync Engine
 ###############################################

+.. vale on

 To tell the IntegrationsBundle that this Integration provides a syncing feature, tag the Integration or support class with ``mautic.sync_integration`` in the Plugin's ``app/config.php``.